Weezer (Teal Album)

-Weezer, also known as the Teal Album or just Teal, is the twelfth studio album by the American rock band Weezer.
+Weezer (also known as the Teal Album) is the twelfth studio album by the American rock band Weezer.
 It was released digitally on January 24, 2019, through Crush Music and Atlantic Records, with a retail release on March 8.
 The album is composed of cover songs, mostly from the 1980s, making it the band's first covers album.
 It was announced and released on the same day as a surprise precursor to Weezer's thirteenth studio album, which was released on March 1, 2019.
 The album received mixed reviews, with some praising the self-aware frivolity of the project, while others criticized the arrangements.

 Background

 Following the release of Weezer's eleventh album Pacific Daydream, an Internet fan campaign was launched to get Weezer to cover "Africa" by Toto.
 After initially releasing a cover of "Rosanna", a different Toto song, as a joke, Weezer released their "Africa" cover in May 2018.
 The cover hit the Billboard Hot 100 and peaked at number one on the Billboard Alternative Songs chart.